- All Inclusive Pricing

 Day 8 Day 8 – Return to USA

 Return home with memories of the people and places of Assisi and Rome or continue with the extension to San Giovanni Rotundo.

 Enhance Your Journey

 San Giovanni Rotundo and Pompeii

-Visit the Padre Pío Pilgrimage Church, erected in 2004 and walk the Way of the Cross on the forested hillside nearby.
+Visit the Padre Pío Pilgrimage Church, erected in 2004, and walk the Way of the Cross on the forested hillside nearby.
 This afternoon, we will continue to Mount St. Angelo.
-The Sanctuary of Mount St. Angelo was built in the 13th Century by Charles of Anjou.
-The archangel Michael has appeared here in 490, 492, and 1656 consecrating the shrine and sacred cave.
-You'll have time for reflection and prayer, before returning to your hotel for overnight.
-Dinner on own this evening.
+The Sanctuary of Mount St. Angelo was built in the 13th century by Charles of Anjou.
+The archangel Michael appeared here in 490, 492, and 1656, consecrating the shrine and sacred cave.
+You’ll have time for reflection and prayer before returning to your hotel for overnight.
+Dinner is on your own this evening.
+(B)

-You will visit the spectacular ruins in Pompeii which were covered by the eruption of Mt.
-Vesuvius in 79 A.D.
+You will visit the spectacular ruins in Pompeii, which were covered by the eruption of Mount Vesuvius in 79 AD.
 The city remained buried and undiscovered for almost 1500 years until excavation began in 1748.
 These excavations continue today and provide insight into life during the Roman Empire.
 Continue to Rome for overnight.
 Dinner is on your own this evening.
+(B)

 Transfer to the airport for your return to the USA.

 Guests taking an extension may be on a different flight than their group and/or traveling companion.